 - Person Responsible for a Building Project

 - Erector or Supervisor (Temporary Structures)

 What happens if you don’t use a registered builder

 If you use an unregistered builder or tradesperson to carry out work valued at over $10,000, you are at risk of having no protection from poor quality work.
 In addition, the work won’t be covered by domestic building insurance.

 The VBA can investigate and prosecute anyone who is not registered and carries out work that requires registration.

-The VBA’s practitioner sanction register is a record of building practitioners who have had disciplinary sanctions imposed on them.
-Building practitioners who have breached the Building Act 1993, the Building Regulations 2018 or the Domestic Building Contracts Act 1995 may be listed on the sanction register.
+The VBA’s Disciplinary Register is a record of industry professionals and companies that have had disciplinary action taken against them.
+Industry professionals and companies that have breached the Building Act 1993, the Building Regulations 2018 or the Domestic Building Contracts Act 1995 may be listed on the register.

-However, if a building professional is listed on the register it doesn’t necessarily mean you shouldn’t use them.
+However, just because an industry professional or company is listed on the register doesn’t necessarily mean you shouldn’t use their services.
 You may wish to consider a range of factors in addition to their disciplinary history, such as: